 1. Attempting to wipe out ALL candida.
 First off, please understand that some candida is absolutely normal in your digestive tract.
 We need it to keep our gut strong and our immune system healthy.
 The first big mistake I see is the misconception that we need to kill off ALL candida in the gut.

 People are often prescribed strong anti-fungals (such as diflucan) for several weeks to kill candida.
 These anti-fungals work, and people feel amazing.
-But they also wipe out beneficial yeast, which keeps dysbiosis (bad bacteria overgrowth) in check.
-Then you have other dysbiotic bacterial strains that take hold, or the yeast morphs forms and can return worse than before.
+But they may also wipe out beneficial yeast, which keeps dysbiosis (bad bacteria overgrowth) in check.
+Then you have other dysbiotic bacterial strains that take hold, or the yeast morphs and can return worse than before.
 The anti-fungals can also create major die-off symptoms when the yeast is killed, overwhelming your detox pathways and immune system.
-The key is to “reeducate” the bacteria in the gut by escorting too many bad guys out when they’ve reached capacity rather than coming in with guns blazing and killing everyone off.
+The key is to “reeducate” the bacteria in the gut by escorting too many bad guys out when they’ve reached capacity rather than coming in with guns blazing and killing everyone.

 2. Using the “candida diet” alone.
 Google “candida diet” and you’ll get a million different ways to kill candida.
 Most of these diets recommend removing sugar, starch, alcohol, and refined foods–candida’s preferred food sources.
 But cutting all starchy carbs can yield you a very low carb diet, and studies indicate that yeast may actually feed on the ketones that result from a very low carb diet (source).
 So cutting all starches and sources of glucose isn’t a great idea.

-So the short answer about your perfect candid-killing diet is that it depends on the health of your gut.
+So the short answer about your perfect candida-killing diet is that it depends on the health of your gut.
 Some may fare fine cutting out sugar, gluten, dairy, alcohol (hard to digest foods) but leaving in starchy carbs.
 Others may need to go low FODMAP or SCD.

 But the larger point is that no matter what, the candida diet alone will not kill candida.
-Sure, it will starve some of the bag guys, and you’ll feel a reduction in symptoms, but you need anti-microbial herbs and probiotic intervention to seal the deal.
+Sure, it will starve some of the bad guys, and you’ll feel a reduction in symptoms, but you need anti-microbial herbs and probiotic intervention to seal the deal.